Marcus Silcock

 Aase Berg Surreal-Absurd Sampler

 Some terrific dark surrealism from the Swedish poet Aase Berg over at Mercurius.
 In the 1990s Aase was a member of Surrealistgruppen in Stockholm.
 Lemurs and guinea pigs.
-Body horrors.
-Dark matter.
-The language dense and rich.
-Gothic post-human.
-Check out the poems over here Read more
+Body horrors.… Read more.

 -